fig and almond cake

 Fig and Almond Cake (inspired by Puglia, Italy)

-This cake keeps 2-3 days, wrapped in plastic or placed in airtight container.
+This cake keeps 2-3 days, wrapped in plastic or placed in an airtight container.

 1 cup almond meal (I use Bob’s Red Mill brand)